xyzcoderman/Reasoning-centric-Re-ranking-for-Person-Re-identification/README.md

 **Response.** We agree that evaluating only one MLLM family limits evidence of robustness across different backbones.

-**Comparison of different MLLM variants on CUHK03.
+**Table 1: Comparison of different MLLM variants on CUHK03.
 The suffix “B” denotes model size in billions of parameters.
 Performance is evaluated at top-k = 5.**

 | Model | mAP | Rank-1 | mINP |
 |---|---:|---:|---:|